pbondoer/42-FdF/README.md

 Run it with `./fdf [map]`.
 A bunch of sample maps are provided in the `maps` directory.
 The one in the screenshot above is `maps/42.fdf`.

+Controls are: drag with left click to rotate, drag with right to zoom, drag with both to move around.

 ## License
 This project is licensed under the GNU General Public License 3.